-Unexpectedly spacious inside, this end-of-terrace house also comes with oodles of outdoor space.
+Unexpectedly spacious inside, this end-of-row cottage also comes with oodles of outdoor space.

 You’ll be just a few miles from Bamburgh Castle and sandy Beadnell Bay